 One of the hardest things in business is to work out what price to charge for your product or service.
-This becomes even more of a headache if you’re selling a premium product.
+Pricing a premium product is even harder.

-Price your product too high and you risk losing sales to competitors offering something (at least in your customer’s eyes) seen as similar, but cheaper.
-On the other hand underpricing doesn’t just fix your product’s perceived value position at a lower level (making it nigh-on impossible to raise prices later).
-It also means having to shift a ton more product to make the same profit, and puts you in danger of racing to the bottom.
+Too high and you risk losing sales to competitors offering something (at least in your customer’s eyes) seen as similar, but cheaper.
+On the other hand underpricing not only fixes its perceived value position at a low level (making it nigh-on impossible to raise prices later).
+It means having to shift a ton more to make the same profit, and puts you in danger of racing to the bottom.

-Over the past 12 years we’ve worked with hundreds of businesses from all over the world.
+Over the past 12 years we’ve worked with over 300 businesses from all over the world.
 When they first came to us, many of them priced their products inconsistent with customer expectations.
 Out of those, the vast majority – maybe around 80% – went with pricing lower than it needed to be.